Primary Advisors and Readers

 The primary advisor bears the bulk of the thesis advising duties.
 You will be the main contact with the student and responsible for filling out the various forms.
 Given the variety of the methods of different disciplines, there is no standard guidelines for what a good thesis looks like.
-The Honors Program encourages you to take a look at previous theses in your discipline, especially if you haven’t supervised a thesis recently.
+The All College Thesis Program encourages you to take a look at previous theses in your discipline, especially if you haven’t supervised a thesis recently.
 You can find recent theses here here.

 According to a recent survey of thesis writers, 75% of students found their thesis advisors very helpful and supportive.
 Over half of the students met with their primary advisor at least fifteen times to discuss the thesis.
 And over 80% strongly agreed that they received the support they need from their faculty members.